nickobard/AAG-Automata-and-Grammars/proofs/README.md

 ### Description

-In **task_03**, we analyze two languages to determine their regularity and, if they are regular, find the smallest possible pumping lemma constant $ p $.
+In **03 - Regularity of Languages and the Pumping Lemma**, we analyze two languages to determine their regularity and, if they are regular, find the smallest possible pumping lemma constant $ p $.

 1. **Language $ L_1 $:**